automotive-grade-linux/docs-sources/docs/getting-started/machines/renesas.md

 root@m3ulcb:~#
 ```

-Here, IP address is 10.0.0.27.
-Logging in using SSH is easy:
+In the previous example, IP address is 10.0.0.27.
+Once you know the address, you can use `ssh` to login.
+Following is an example that shows logging into SSH and then
+displaying the contents of the `/etc/os-release` file:

 ```bash
 $ ssh root@10.0.0.27